Wireless Internet/Networking Tutorial

 What is a Wireless Network?

-all the same pieces are still required, a wireless NIC, Access Point (similar to
+A wireless network is very similar to the wired network in that all the same pieces are still required, a wireless NIC, Access Point (similar to

 a wired network Ethernet Switch) and a wireless router.
-The only thing that's missing
+The only thing that's missing are the cables.

 First, you will need to determine if your desktop or Laptop PC already has a wireless NIC built in.
 Again, check your users guide to confirm this.
 Once your wireless NIC is installed you will need to configure the SSID (service set identifier) on each of the PC's to use the same name.
 Also, you need to make sure all the wireless NICs are configured to be on the same channel and set levels of encryption if desired.
 Your wireless access point or router should come with detailed explanation of how to configure the SSID and security features such as encryption and access lists.
 Many of today's wireless routers come with the access point functionality built right in.